Karthik-Ragunath/decision_tree/README.md

 cols - columns associated with the train portion of the dataset (Optional). output_column - column which is to be used as output column (Optional).
-Default - Output column name specified in train config. filename - file path which contains test data (Required). output_filename - filepath where decision tree classified file is to be stored.
+Default - Output column name specified in train config. filename - file path which contains test data (Required). output_filename - filepath where decision tree classified file is to be stored (Optional).
 ```

 ### SAMPLE TRAIN AND TEST CONFIG